Jason Perry (safety)

-Jason Perry (born August 1, 1976) is a former American football safety in the National Football League (NFL).
+Jason Perry (born August 1, 1976) is an American former professional football player who was a safety in the National Football League (NFL).
 He played in the NFL from 1999 to 2002.
+He was selected in the fourth round of the 1999 NFL draft with the 104th overall pick.

 Perry was born in Passaic, New Jersey and attended Paterson Catholic High School.

+Perry was also an accomplished hurdler for the NC State Wolfpack track and field team, placing 8th in the 110 m hurdles at the 1997 NCAA Division I Outdoor Track and Field Championships.